yokoyamatoyou/CSVXLM2/README.md

 folders and fails loudly if validation errors occur.
 If a schema exists in both locations, the deeper example path is preferred over the top-level `XSD/` directory.

+## Current Progress

+The XML generation layer is largely in place.
+The following generators have been implemented and validated against their XSD schemas:

+* `index.xml` and `summary.xml`
+* hc08 (health checkup CDA)
+* hg08 (health guidance CDA)
+* cc08 (checkup settlement)
+* gc08 (guidance settlement)

+### Remaining Work

+* Integrate the dataclass-based models with these generators.
+* Expand the rule engine to support more complex mappings.
+* Refactor the orchestrator to remove legacy dictionary paths.
+* Add unit tests covering real-world data samples.

+### Known Limitations / TODOs

+* CSV files without headers are not yet supported.
+* Several orchestrator calls still pass raw dictionaries to the generators.
+* Command-line options are minimal and may change as development continues.